lkoepsel/CSIS11_Instructor/C/week_13/README.md

 * *LC-3* - convert the program to LC-3 Assembly, using the stack to pass both the arguments and the result.
 Remember the best practices of using the stack require checking for overflow and underflow after every stack operation (Pop/Push)

 Use the example from the class lecture as a guide to how to setup and document the LC-3 Assembly code.

+## Stack code
+The LC-3 stack code is in the code folder for this week.